viratc/Algos/README.md

 # Algos
-Repository that contains implementations of popular Data Structures &amp; Algorithms!!
+Repository that contains implementations of popular _Data Structures_ &amp; _Algorithms_!!

-This repository has solution to questions for problems listed on HackeRank and Hackerearth.
+This repository has solution to questions for problems listed on _HackeRank_ and _Hackerearth_.

-I have also referred AlgoExpert for highly optimized solutions!!
+I have also referred [AlgoExpert](https://www.algoexpert.io) for highly optimized solutions!!